TR4003 - Practical Resources for Translators (2018/19)

 |Total study hours||300|

-This module focuses on developing research and documentation skills as well as evaluative competencies crucial to work as a translator.
+This module focuses on developing consultation and documentation skills crucial to work as a translator.
 The focus of the module is on two aspects of translation:

 1) Translation as a process.
-Students will be exposed to the use of monolingual/bilingual dictionaries and glossaries, and of a variety of other (paper and internet-based) translation resources.
+Students will be exposed to the use of monolingual/bilingual dictionaries and glossaries and to a variety of other internet-based translation resources.
 As translation trainees, they are expected to be working actively with these resources from the beginning of their course and learn to understand the limitations that such resources present as well as the advantages they offer.

-The module is practice-based and this is reflected in the teaching method.
+The module is practice-based and this is reflected in section 12.

 The module content is split in two parts.

-The first section (Week 1-15) is focused on the development of the students’ documentation and research skills.
+The first block (Week 1-15) is focused on the development of the students’ documentation and research skills.
 The focus of the first section is on acquiring knowledge of:

-5) use of Internet search syntaxes for terminological and professional purposes;
+3. use of Internet search syntaxes for terminological and professional purposes.
+LO1

-The second section (Week 16-30) is focused on the development of the students’ capacity to check their partners’ and own translations.
+The second block (Week 16-30) is focused on the development of the students’ capacity to check their partners’ and own translations.
 This section will cover basic content and stylistic editing; consistency; computer aids to checking; revision parameters and procedures and quality assessment.
 LO2

 On successful completion of this module, students will be able to:

-2. critically assess tools and resources in terms of their usability and reliability for a specific task
+1. Identify and retrieve translation tools and resources in terms of their usability and reliability for a specific task.

 Assessment component 1:

-CWK: A glossary and a 2000 word commentary on the use of paper and online resources implemented during their translation exercises.
+Coursework: A glossary and a 2000-word commentary on the use of paper and online resources implemented during the translation exercises.
 To be submitted through WebLearn.

 Assessment component 2:

-Written Exam: An exercise on Editing/Proofreading to be performed in class.
+Written Exam (2 hours): An exercise on editing/proofreading to be performed in class.

-Kemble, Ian (2004) Using Corpora and databases in translation, Portsmouth: University of Portsmouth.
+Kemble, I. (2004) Using corpora and databases in translation.
+Portsmouth: University of Portsmouth.